slashrootv200/exo-player-fragment/README.md

 1. `ExoPlayerFragment.newInstance(Uri uri, int dialogTheme)`-> dialogTheme = theme resource Id for the dialogs created for track selection
 1. `ExoPlayerFragment.newInstance(Uri uri, String videoTitle, int dialogTheme)`-> videoTitle = video title and dialogTheme = theme resource Id for the dialogs created for track selection

+Instead of passing `int dialogTheme` you can also override theme by name `AlertDialogCustom` in your application's `styles.xml` to override the dialog theme